uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/data_types/create_csr_matrix.rst

       USM pointer of length at least ``nnz`` containing non-zero elements (and possibly explicit zeros) of the input matrix.
 Refer to :ref:`onemkl_sparse_csr` format for detailed description of ``val``.
 The data must be accessible on the device.
+Using a USM pointer with a smaller allocated memory size is undefined behavior.

 .. container:: section